syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-dotnet-cli.md

 # Getting Started with Blazor Server Side App in .NET Core CLI

-This article provides a step-by-step introduction to configure Syncfusion Blazor setup, and also to build and run a simple Blazor Server Side application using the [.NET Core CLI](https://dotnet.microsoft.com/download/dotnet/).
+This article provides a step-by-step instructions for building Blazor Server App with Blazor Calendar using the [.NET Core CLI](https://dotnet.microsoft.com/download/dotnet/).

-> Starting with version 17.4.0.39 (2019 Volume 4), you need to include a valid license key (either paid or trial key) within your applications.
-Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#blazor) for more information.

 ## Prerequisites